UDST/choicemodels/data/README.md

 Data download: https://www.nrel.gov/transportation/secure-transportation-data.html

 The data is open access, but you will need to fill out a registration form.
-Our demos use the file named `caltrans_full_survey.zip`, 233.2 MB
+Download the file named `caltrans_full_survey.zip`, 233.2 MB, and place it in this directory.